nytud/emmorphpy/README.md

 	>>> m.exceptions['almával'] = {'a:a l:l :o m:m :[/N] á:a :[Poss.3Sg] v:v a:a l:l :[Ins]'}
 	```

 ## License

-This Python wrapper, the lemmatizer implementation and the REST API is licensed under the LGPL 3.0 license.
+This Python wrapper, the lemmatizer implementation is licensed under the LGPL 3.0 license.
-The database and the lemmatizer configuration has its own license.
+xtsv, HFST, the database and the lemmatizer configuration has their own license.